 CAS activities (Creativity, Activities, Service)

-If school is planning to involve students with an international excursion to a remote location where you will support communities, learn about the culture and explore nature at the same time then Nepal is the best place.
+If the school is planning to involve students in an international excursion to a remote location where they will support communities, learn about the culture and explore nature at the same time then Nepal is the best place.

 The students can involve in volunteering or organizing some projects in Nepal with local people.
-Such as classroom painting, library project, awareness programs, talk session and training, teaching at schools, many more.
-Apart from community work, the students also get the opportunity to participate in different adventure-based activities in Nepal such as trekking, hiking, safari, rafting and many more.
-Learn more about CAS trip in these articles:
+Such as classroom painting, library projects, awareness programs, talk sessions and training, teaching at schools, and many more.
+Apart from community work, the students also get the opportunity to participate in different adventure-based activities in Nepal such as trekking, hiking, safari, rafting, and many more.
+Learn more about CAS trips in these articles:

 Bird Watching Tour-Haven for a birdwatcher

 Are you ready with your binoculars and look forward to a wonderful experience?
-Then bird watching is the best things to do in Nepal.
+Then bird watching is the best thing to do in Nepal.